SoftwareAndOutsourcing/node-image-ocr-rename/README.md

 `npm start input-folder output-folder`

-The scritp will overwrite existing files.
+The script will overwrite existing files.